Groundplex requirements: Hardware and operating systems

 Recommended: 2 or more nodes |

-SnapLogic Project and Enterprise platform package nodes can be configured in
+Groundplex nodes can be configured in the following sizes:

 SnapLogic recommends two nodes for high availability.
-For requirements about clustering nodes, see Node Cluster.
-Important: All nodes within a Snaplex must
+For requirements about clustering nodes, refer to the Node Cluster section in Groundplex Requirements.
+Important: All JCC nodes should be alike.
+Similarly, all

 |